RaThorat/ner_model_prodigy/README.md

 Step 4: Initial training of the partially annotated data (named here: dataset) with component NER on word vector model in command prompt:

 The recipe calls into spaCy directly and can update an existing model or train a new model from scratch.
-Multiple datasets will be merged and conflicts will be filtered out.

 python -m prodigy train ner dataset en_vectors_web_lg

-Step 5: Generate a temporary model(tmp_model) using the dataset_correct trained in earlier step
+Step 5: Generate a temporary model(tmp_model) using the dataset trained in earlier step

 python -m prodigy train ner dataset en_vectors_web_lg — output C:\Users\yourname\Documents\tmp_model — eval-split 0.2 — n-iter 20